 What I mean is, there are probably items in your closet that you are obligated to hang onto.

-Maybe that means that one pair of shorts that you don’t love wearing but you know you are going to need them at some point during the summer, so they gotta stay.
+Maybe that means that one pair of shorts that you don’t love wearing but you know you are going to need them at some point during the summer, so they gotta stay at least until you find a pair that fits you better or is more your style.

 For me, this is my funeral pants.
 I’m more of a dress girl but living in Minnesota there were multiple times that I was required to attend a formal event (AKA a funeral) in the dead of winter when it was just too cold for a dress.